Hive2Hive/ProcessFramework/README.md

 ## Documentation

-For more exact details and documentation about this process library, please visit http://hive2hive.com/process-framework/.
+- This `README.md` file should contain the most essential documentation necessary to start with the project.
+- The source code itself is thoroughly documented using JavaDoc.
+- In case you still have unanswered questions, don't hesitate to [contact us](#contact)!
+-
 For more details and documentation about the Hive2Hive project, please visit http://www.hive2hive.com/.

-The source code itself is thoroughly documented using JavaDoc.

 ## Contribution